Groups and group assignments in Canvas

 If you assess per group, you will only be able to give the same grade to all students in that group, and only write comments to the whole group.
-When you publish the grade, all students in the group, even though only one submitted the assignment, will see your comments, annotations and the grade.
+When you publish the grade, all students in the group will see your comments, annotations and the grade, even though only one student submitted the assignment.

 For individual assessment, you can give different grades to students in the same group, and you can choose to send comments only to the student or to the entire group.
 When you publish the grade, all students in the group see the joint comments, annotations and their own grade.